OpenBB-finance/OpenBB/website/content/sdk/reference/portfolio/rbeta.md

 ---
 title: rbeta
-description: 'The page provides a comprehensive guide to using the PortfolioEngine for analyzing rolling beta.
+description: "'The page provides a comprehensive guide to using the PortfolioEngine" for analyzing rolling beta.
 It discusses two key methods: calculating the rolling beta using ''rbeta'' function and visualizing it using ''rbeta_chart'' function.
   The page also provides detailed information about parameters for both methods, and